lttv-vu/ZamanYar/README.md

 <details>
 <summary>English (click to expand)</summary> <br>

-- Free to use
+- `Free` to use
+- Fast and accurate time selection
-- Quick & precise time selection Displays current time by default (IRAN)
+- Default display of the current time `(Iran)`
-- Fully replaces manual time input in HTML
+- Fully replaces manual typing in `HTML` time `inputs`
-- Full support for Persian format and language
+- Full support for Persian language and formats
-- Clean, user-friendly design
+- Simple and user-friendly design
-- Fast and easy to install
+- Quick and easy installation
-- Fully responsive and device-optimized
+- Fully `responsive` and compatible with all devices
-- No external fonts – inherits your project’s typography
+- No need for external fonts – uses your project’s font
-- Perfect for Persian and Farsi-language websites
+- Ideal for Persian and Iranian websites
-- Developers can customize the style to fit their project.
+- Developers can customize the style to fit their project needs